Open-Data-Product-Initiative/v4.1/source/includes/_pricing.md

 ## ODPS supports 12 standardized pricing models

 The _unit_ attribute defines the plan and options for that are fixed unless extended with "x-" mechanism.
-Read more about the [Pricing plans from ODPS wiki](https://github.com/Open-Data-Product-Initiative/dev/wiki/Pricing-Plans#version-dev)

 | <div style="width:150px">Pricing plan</div>   | Description |
 |---|---|